Easy Vegan Cheese and Sweetcorn Scones

 They are the perfect baked selection for breakfast, brunch, snacks, picnic or lunchbox.

 Scones are very typically British, often part of an afternoon tea selection.
+You will definitely find scones on any menu for vegan afternoon tea in London.

 Obviously we will be replacing the usual dairy cheese with a vegan grated cheddar cheese.